VPN Review: IPVanish

 Protocols | OpenVPN PPTP SSTP SOCKS5 IKEv2 IPSec L2TP | OpenVPN PPTP SSTP SOCKS5 IKEv2 IPSec L2TP | OpenVPN PPTP SSTP SOCKS5 IKEv2 IPSec L2TP |

 IPVanish accepts credit cards and PayPal.
-Regrettably, payment by Bitcoin or other methods is not available.
+Regrettably, payment by Bitcoin or other methods is not possible.
 IPVanish also doesn't offer corporate packages.

-No free trial version is available, but each subscription comes with a 30-day, money-back guarantee.
+No free trial version is offered, however, each subscription comes with a 30-day, money-back guarantee.

 Conclusion

 IPVanish is far from perfect, but we were satisfied with what the service was capable of.
-In the advantages column, IPVanish is priced right, something that we think plenty of users will take note of.
+In the advantages column, it's priced right, something that we think plenty of users will appreciate.

 Customer Ratings

-In the reviews which we evaluated, IPVanish received very good ratings.
-These often praised its easy installation and usage, with criticism directed largely at the speed of its connections.
+In the reviews we evaluated, IPVanish received very good ratings.
+These often praised its easy installation and usage, with criticism directed largely at its connection speeds.

 Alternatives